+The recommended distance from computer to DZ11 is 15 m (50 ft) at up to 9600 baud with a BC05D cable or equivalent.
+Operation beyond 15 m (50 ft) does not conform to the RS232C or CCITT V.24 specifications.
+However, operation will often be possible at greater distance depending on the terminal equipment, type of cable, speed of operation, and electrical environment.
 Reliable communication over long cables depends on the absence of excessive electrical noise.
-For this reason, DIGITAL cannot guarantee error-free communication beyond 15 m (50 ft).
-However, the EIA versions of the DZ11 may be connected to local DIGITAL terminals and most other terminals at distances up to 30 m (100 ft) with satisfactory results.
-To achieve these longer distances, the terminal and computer must be located in the same building in a modern office environment.
-Shielded, twisted pair wire (such as BeldenTM 8777 or equivalent) is recommended and is used in the BC03M null modem cable.
-For distances to local terminals which are under 30 m (100 ft), BC22D cable is recommended.
+For these reasons, DIGITAL cannot guarantee error-free communication beyond 15 m (50 ft).
+However, the EIA versions of the DZ11 may be connected to local DIGITAL terminals and most other terminals at distances beyond 15 m (50 ft) with satisfactory results if the terminal and computer are located in the same building, in a modern office environment.
+Shielded twisted pair wire (Belden 8777 or equivalent) is recommended and is used in the BC03M null modem cable.

-For cables made with shielded, twisted-pair wire, such as the Belden 8777, the following rate/distance table may be used as a guide.
+With cables made with shielded twisted pair wire, such as the Belden 8777, the following rate/distance table may be used as a guide.
 This chart is for informational purposes only and is not to be construed as a warranty by Digital Equipment Corporation of error-free DZ11 operation at these speeds and distances under all circumstances.